zowe/docs-site/docs/user-guide/cli-configuringcli-ev.md

 :::info Important

 Setting the log level to `TRACE` or `ALL` might result in sensitive data being logged.
-For example, command line arguments will be logged when `TRACE` is set.
+For example, command line arguments are logged when `TRACE` is set.

 :::